VJAI/Hollywood/README.md

 `transit` - The transition duration between images.
 The default value is 3 seconds.

+`volume` - The volume of the sound (0.0 - 1.0).
+The default value is 1.0.

+`glow` - The max opacity of the image.
+The default value is 0.5.

 ## Methods

 `Hollywood.mute()` - To mute the audio programatically.